902 North 7th Street

 Many people visit the emergency room when their doctor’s office isn’t open or when they need immediate care.
 Some physician offices now offer same-day appointments for care.
 Crisp Regional Convenient Care is also an option when appointments are unavailable or if you need treatment outside of office hours.

 Urgent care centers are same-day clinics for a variety of conditions that need immediate attention.
-Symptoms that can be treated at urgent care include:
+Symptoms urgent care can treat include:

 If your symptoms develop gradually or you already know the diagnosis, such as a urinary tract infection, a same-day appointment with your primary care provider may be your best option.
 While urgent care clinics are always available, your primary care physician knows your overall health for a more accurate diagnosis.